Gastroscopy – The Procedure Explained

 If you are unable to keep your appointment, please notify the department as soon as possible as your appointment may be used for someone else.
 The booking team will arrange another date and time for you.
 Please bring this booklet with you when you attend.

-Enclosed with this information leaflet is a consent form.
+Enclosed with this patient information leaflet is a consent form.
 Your signature is needed for the test to go ahead.

 We may contact you a few days before your appointment to discuss the procedure and preparation in more detail.
 You will also be given the opportunity to ask questions in the department when you attend for your appointment.